dcleblanc/SafeInt/helpfile.md

 3) The addition would then be checked for overflow.
 4) Assigning an int to a size_t causes a check for a negative value.

 There's still a problem, which is that if count were zero, we'd try to allocate sizeof(foo)-2, which might not be enough.
+Even worse, if count were -3, the overall result would be zero, and we'd allocate a zero-length buffer, which is a typical exploit pattern.
 This depends on how the code treats the structure, some code might treat it as not having a data member.
 A better fix would might be:

         size_t cb = sizeof(short) * (SafeInt<size_t>(count) - 1) + sizeof(foo);